6.4: Enzyme Inhibition

 Noncompetitive and Mixed Inhibition

 Reversible noncompetitive inhibition occurs when I binds to both E and ES.
 We will look at only the special case in which the dissociation constants of I for E and ES are the same.
 This is called noncompetitive inhibition.
-It is quite rare as it would be difficult to imagine a large inhibitor that inhibits the turnover of a bound substrate having no effect on the binding of S to E. However covalent interaction of protons with both E and ES can lead to noncompetitive inhibition.
+It is quite rare as it would be difficult to imagine a large inhibitor that inhibits the turnover of a bound substrate and does not affect the binding of S to E. However, the covalent interaction of protons with both E and ES can lead to noncompetitive inhibition.
 In the more general case, the Kd's are different, and the inhibition is called mixed.
 Since inhibition occurs, we will hypothesize that ESI can not form the product.
-It is a dead-end complex that has only one fate, to return to ES or EI.
-This is illustrated in the chemical equations and in the molecular cartoon in Figure \(\PageIndex{11}\).
+It is a dead-end complex with only one fate: to return to ES or EI.
+This is illustrated in the chemical equations and the molecular cartoon in Figure \(\PageIndex{11}\).

 Let us assume for ease of equation derivation that I binds reversibly to E with a dissociation constant of Kis (as we denoted for competitive inhibition) and to ES with a dissociation constant Kii (as we noted for uncompetitive inhibition).
-Assume for noncompetitive inhibition that Kis = Kii.
+Assume that for noncompetitive inhibition, Kis = Kii.
 A look at the top mechanism shows that in the presence of I, as S increases to infinity, not all of E is converted to ES.
-That is, there is a finite amount of ESI, even at infinite S. Now remember that Vm = kcatE0 if and only if all E is in the form ES .
-Under these conditions, the apparent Vm, Vmapp is less than the real Vm without an inhibitor.
-In contrast, the apparent Km, Kmapp, will not change since I binds to both E and ES with the same affinity, and hence will not perturb that equilibrium, as deduced from LaChatelier's principle.
+There is a finite amount of ESI, even at infinite S. Now remember that Vm = kcatE0 if and only if all E is in the form ES.
+Under these conditions, the apparent Vm, Vmapp, is less than the real Vm without an inhibitor.
+In contrast, the apparent Km, Kmapp, will not change since I binds to both E and ES with the same affinity and hence will not perturb that equilibrium, as deduced from LaChatelier's principle.
 The double reciprocal plot (Lineweaver Burk plot) offers a great way to visualize the inhibition.
 In the presence of I, just Vm will decrease.
 Therefore, -1/Km, the x-intercept will stay the same, and 1/Vm will get more positive.
-Therefore the plots will consist of a series of lines intersecting on the x-axis, which is the hallmark of noncompetitive inhibition.
+Therefore, the plots will consist of a series of lines intersecting on the x-axis, the hallmark of noncompetitive inhibition.
 You should be able to figure out how the plots would appear if Kis is different from Kii (mixed inhibition).

 \begin{equation}